Structure and types of papers

 These are products of original scientific research, and they must be related to a topic of interest for AMP.
 These are mainly studies using a prospective and analytical design, with a sample size that is adequate for the research question.

-• Keywords.
-These must be five as a minimum and eight as a maximum.
+Keywords.
+These must be two as a minimum and six as a maximum.
 They must be written in Spanish and English.
 BIREME “science health descriptors” must be used (http://DeCS.bvs.br/) must be used for Spanish and MeSH from NLM (ncbi.mlm-nih.gov/mesh) for English.

 Short communications